shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-video-mediation-demand-report.md

     1. Or, from the Publishers top menu, click on **Prebid Server Premium \> Analytics \> Prebid Server Analytics**.
 1. Select the relevant report from the list.
 The **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The seletions you make here will determine what report data is delivered to you, and how.

+    > [!IMPORTANT]
-    For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).
+   > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

 1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking **Edit**), a selection panel appears.
 Select items in the **Available** list (left), then click **Add** to include them in the **Chosen** list (right).
 1. Group by Dimension.
 Grouping allows you to display rows of data in the order you prefer.